KeisakuHiga/cherrys-bake-shop/README.md

 ## Description of application

-Problem definition
+Business requirement

-- 90% of young customers are online and
+- 90% of young customers are online and we want
   This new website would help in spreading the word in the neighborhood and get more customer footfalls and offers online flexibility of sending customizations via Quote form to CBC(Client)in advance.

 Solution